nzvte/Everest/README.md

 # Features

-Everest is designed for high-performance, and compatibility with R6, and R15 games with Synapse X. Below is a full list of the features included in Everest:
+Everest is designed for high-performance, and compatibility with R6, and R15 games with Synapse X. Below is a small list of the features included in Everest:

 1. RGB-flow changing design.
 2. Arrow buttons allow flipping between pages.